Last Updated: August 31, 2024

 While growing up in LA, Rick took several odd jobs to support his mother and enjoyed playing tennis.
 While this is something of a footnote in his life story, tennis has always been a major part of Rick's life.
 Ross wasn't a natural athlete, but he enjoyed tennis and proved to be a determined and deceptively quick player.

 During his teen years, Ross was completely dedicated to the sport and played daily.
 He earned a spot on his high school team after moving to South Central, and tennis became a major focus for him.
-He attended Susan Miller Dorsey High School, and he was part of an exceptional team that defied all expectations.
+Rick attended Susan Miller Dorsey High School, and he was part of an exceptional team that defied all expectations.
 Many of the team's stars went on to reach a professional level.

 At this point, Ross' mother was arrested for murdering his uncle.
-Tennis continued to be an escape for Ross, and he was even scouted by Cal State for their tennis team.
+Tennis continued to be an escape for Rick, and he was even scouted by Cal State for their tennis team.
 Although Rick could have obtained a scholarship, he was rejected because he was illiterate.
 With his tennis career effectively over, Ross turned to the one thing he had managed to avoid throughout his youth: crime.

 Criminal Career

 Ross first found his place in LA's criminal underworld after becoming a part-owner of an auto chop shop.
-It was here that he encountered cocaine for the first time, and within days he was selling it.
+It was here that he encountered cocaine for the first time, and within days, he was selling it.
 His supplier was Henry Corrales, a man who provided him with ample amounts of Nicaraguan cocaine.
 In 1984, he connected with Oscar Danilo Blandon Reyes, another Nicaraguan drug trafficker.
 Over the years, he expanded his business across the nation and started dealing with Columbian drug cartels.

 Ross invested his profits back into legitimate businesses.
 He purchased a house with $250,000 cash, and he started wearing a bulletproof vest at all times.
 He even invested millions into a tennis training program for young teens.
-Whether he knew it or not, he was in the middle of a major drug operation to fund the Contra rebels, and this was organized in part by the CIA.
+Whether he knew it or not, he was in the middle of a major drug operation to fund the Contra rebels, which was organized in part by the CIA.

 By 1985, the Los Angeles Sheriff's Department had created the "Freeway Ricky Task Force," an entire law enforcement team dedicated to shutting Rick down.
 Although widespread corruption in the police force helped Ross elude the authorities for many years, it could only last so long.
-In the late 80s, Ross was charged with drug trafficking charges related to the seizure of nine kilos of cocaine that was attributed to his organization.
+In the late '80s, Ross was charged with drug trafficking charges related to the seizure of nine kilos of cocaine that was attributed to his organization.

 Getty